lucabanetta/aiida-seigrowth/README.md

 # aiida-seigrowth

- A plugin to a python script which describes the growth of the Solid Electrolyte Interface on a graphitic electrode across a series of charges by using population balance modeling coupled with input data computed by a Pseudo 2-Dimensional (P2D) model.
+ A plugin to a python script which describes the growth of the Solid Electrolyte Interface on a graphitic electrode across a series of charges by coupling a Pseudo 2-Dimensional (P2D) model with a Population Balance Model (PBM).

- As input data, it receives:
+The external code receives as inputs:
 * ['Trajectory.pkl']: trajectory file obtained from p2d simulations conducted by using pybamm;
 * ['Initial SEI Distribution']: an initial SEI thickness distribution for all the considered anodic coordinates;
 * ['Parameters']: it contains the overall number of cycles and the kinetic features of the SEI growth.

- It provides with two categories of results
+ And it provides with two categories of results:
 * ['Distributions']: it contains a series of files filedistr_j_k, which represent the SEI thickness distribution at the j-th location at time k
 * ['Outputs']: it contains a series of files result_pb_k, which represent the average SEI thickness at every anodic location at time k.